Your travel guide dog

 Long closed to most U.S. travelers, Cuba is now subject to fewer travel restrictions, and Americans are discovering what the rest of the world has known for years: the island nation 90 miles south of Florida has friendly people, a vibrant culture, beautiful beaches, and 1950's-era cars that still run.
 No matter the politics, Cuba and its people are sure to leave a lasting impression on you.

 Visiting Cuba is like entering a time warp.
 Because of longtime Cuban government restrictions placed on the purchase of imported cars, many Cubans have had to ingeniously make do with American cars dating from the 1950s and early 1960s.
 Replacement parts are scarce but clever mechanics have found ways to keep them running.
 Hence a trip to Cuba is much like watching a classic car rally, except that these classic cars are in full use as taxis and private vehicles.

-The time warp continues in the aging houses and mansions you encounter in Old Havana, a UNESCO World Heritage Site and probably the best preserved city center in the Caribbean.
+The time warp continues in the aging houses and mansions you encounter on a guided Cuba tour in Old Havana, a UNESCO World Heritage Site and probably the best preserved city center in the Caribbean.
 Many have Spanish-style balconies, arcades, wrought-iron gates and internal courtyards.
 Some appear to be on life support but remain standing, much as the classic cars keep running.